steelhacks-2025-devs/main/README.md

 ## The Team

 Our team consisted of [Bhavana](https://github.com/bhavana-pixel), [Danny](https://github.com/dannylawler), [Joe](https://github.com/joe-magg), and [Shane](https://github.com/shane-thoma).
-Bhavana and Danny were the main frontend developers for the project, working to perfect the user experience for our target audience.
-Joe and Shane were the main backend developers for the project, using machine learning to determine the best places to recommend.
+Bhavana and Danny were the main frontend developers for the project, and Joe and Shane were the main backend developers.

 ## How it Works